tlaanemaa/geo-fence/README.md

 **Universal Protection**: Automatically protects both host services AND all Docker containers with a single deployment.

-**Use case**: You already have a secure cloud firewall, now you want to add country-level filtering to reduce scanner traffic and geographic restrictions across your entire server infrastructure.
+**Use case**: You already have a secure cloud firewall, now you want to add country-level filtering to reduce scanner traffic and apply geographic restrictions across your entire server infrastructure.

 ## 🚀 Quick Start